 The structural error, nevertheless, does exist, and post-calibration, is the dominant error term.
-Its effect is not small; see Fig. 8 where the interquartile range ("error bars") are of the same order of magnitude as the vorticity predictions, though it includes the measurement and surrogate modeling errors.
-The structural error causes the degradation of predictive skill when we apply our RANS model at lower Mach numbers (e.g., M = 0.6) or weaker jets (e.g., J = 5.6).
+The structural error causes the degradation of predictive skill when we apply our RANS model at off-calibration points.
 We isolated the effect of the structural error on the midplane and pinpointed its source to be the simplicity of the linear eddy viscosity model used in our simulations.
-It predicts certain turbulent stresses well and is utterly infective for others.
+It predicts certain turbulent stresses well and is utterly ineffective for others.
 The contributions to the turbulent stresses by mean flow quantities (strain rate in the case of the linear eddy viscosity model) are grossly underpredicted.
 This error could be rectified by augmenting this closure model, for example, by employing a nonlinear eddy viscosity model.
 This investigation is left for future work.